Michelle Langley was raised in Los Angeles where she studied ballet from a very young age.

 Her first memories are of learning "plies" at the dresser from her mother, a professional dancer on Broadway.
 Along with her father a classical musician, her parents instilled in her a love for the creative and artistic beauty of music and dance.

-At the age of 17, Michelle moved to New York City where she studied with the Joffrey Ballet and trained with a number of teachers including Maggie Black and Zena Rommette.
+Michelle moved to New York City where she studied with the Joffrey Ballet and trained with a number of teachers including Maggie Black and Zena Rommette.
 On her return to Los Angeles, she continued her studies and graduated from USC with a Bachelor of Arts in Theater Arts.

 Michelle started performing from a very young age in numerous shows including "The Happy Side of the Thirties" at the Schubert Theater starring Donald Connor and Edgar Bergen and Charlie McCarthy.
 While co-starring in a movie, filmed in Greece, she fell in love with Europe and returned to live there, where she danced and studied with many European ballet companies.